rh-aiservices-bu/dog-detector-setup/README.md

 ```

 #### Execute Deployment
-Now execute the deployment scripts.
+While logged into your cluster, execute the deployment scripts.
 ```shell script
 $ make deploy
 ```